In addition to submitting the required exam schedule card, students may also schedule examinations online.

-During winter break, The Office of Multicultural Affairs sponsors a three-day intensive, diversity and leadership training on social justice.
-Featuring modules focused on ableism, classism, racism, sexism, and heterosexism, the Institute includes a daylong trip to an urban center to visit various human and social service agencies.
-Annual participants are invited to join The Pallas Society, a campus honor society for social justice in the spring.
+During winter break, the Office of Intercultural Affairs sponsors a three-day intensive leadership training on social justice.
+Featuring modules focused on the theoretical concepts of social justice, the institute includes an overnight trip to an urban center where students conduct ser- vice at various social justice and non-profit agencies.
+After completion of the institute, participants are invited to join The Pallas Society, a campus-based honor society for social justice.

 The Pallas Society

-LVC offers a variety of exciting study-abroad programs.
+LVC offers a variety of exciting semester-long and short-term study-abroad programs.
 All programs ensure a cultural immersion experience for students, with several programs offering a language-enhancement opportunity.
-All courses offered fulfill LVC requirements.
-LVC programs are located in Argentina, Australia, England, France, Germany, Greece, Netherlands, Northern Ireland, Italy, New Zealand, Spain and Sweden.
-Look for new sites to be offered over the next semesters.
+All courses offered fulfill LVC credits.
+LVC programs are located in Argentina, Australia, China, Dominican Republic, England, France, Germany, Greece, Northern Ireland, Italy, New Zealand, and Spain.
+Look for new sites to be offered during future semesters.

 Students wanting to study off campus but wishing to remain within the United States can choose internship programs in Philadelphia and Washington, D.C.

 With a few exceptions, students attending one of the LVC semester-long programs keep all financial aid and scholarships.
-Further information is available at the Study Abroad Office at HUM 201, x6076 or via e-mail at: firstname.lastname@example.org.
+Further information is available at the Center for Global Education Office in the Center for Global Education, at ext.
+6076, or via email at firstname.lastname@example.org

-or contact the coordinator of peer tutoring at email@example.com.
+or contact the coordinator of the Center for Writing and Tutoring Resources at email@example.com